 Policy Alternatives for Marine Conservation: Sustainable Fisheries, Geopolitics, and Solving Marine Plastic Pollution

 The ocean is an invaluable resource.
 Arguably the largest energy source on the planet.
+It’s also one of the biggest sources of entertainment, hosting a myriad of water sports (find more information about water sports on globosurfer.com).
 Most importantly, it’s a one shot deal.
 We can not damage our ocean anymore than what’s already been done.
 In contrast, our conservation efforts (or lack thereof) impact all communities, coastal or inland, across the planet.

 In an age where environmental policy is scarce, change currently is managed by the individual.
 This is an all call, across the globe, whether your whole village relies on the sale of fresh fish or you’re simply wondering what type of fertilizer to use while watering the lawn, environmental consciousness is your decision.
 Polluted water adds another step in the process of making water drinkable again.
 Ocean conservation is not just a coastal community or small island/developing nation problem, its ramifications are felt like waves throughout all corners of the world.